Team Tony cultivates, curates and shares Tony Robbins’ stories and core principles, to help others achieve an

 Finally, connections won through networking groups can save you money.
 Networking group members understand that they act as the go-to person for questions in their field.
 They even look for chances to demonstrate their expertise.
 Give them that opportunity when you ask them for the legal, medical, tax or other advice that would have cost you $250 for 60 minutes hiring someone.
-Leveraging your connections keeps you from making costly financial, legal or marketing errors.
+Learning to leverage your connections keeps you from making costly financial, legal or marketing errors.

 4. Leverage your talents and skills

 While having talent is fantastic, even a lucky break, everyone has a story of the one who squandered it.
 Talent without hard work doesn’t get far.
 High school students identified as gifted in high school struggle and even rebel when professors start requiring them to work for their grades in college.
 Individuals who take their talent for granted and fail to invest in it miss the lucky breaks that come along in anyone’s career.

 How does leveraging your talent tie into running a successful business?
 An authentic leverage definition recognizes the value of human capital, like your skill set.
 Leverage your talent and acquired skills by continually adding to them.
 The graphic artist can learn a new medium, the negotiator a new tactic for a different industry.
 You never know when an opportunity will arise to use this new aspect of your skill set.
 Improved skills bring value to your business, workplace and relationships.
 Colleagues and supervisors pay attention when you take initiative to work on already impressive skills.
 This willingness to learn also reflects a realistic and even humble acknowledgment that you still have room to grow.
 Having a mindset like this is important when making business decisions such as when to file bankruptcy.

 5. Leverage your education